Match Day Thread Premier League, Cups & Euro Watch

 The argument has shifted from "was their contact" to "but are two kicks to the feet and a pull of the arm really enough to bring him down".
 Only for Salah though.

-organic red likes this.
+Reactions: organic red

 As saint rightly said it is a contact sport so we shouldn't get all wound up when there is contact.
 For me, there's a big difference between what I call argy-bargy contact and shin kicking, wrestling and turning a player.
 We have it all and we love to talk about it.
 The worrying thing is trying to besmirch one player.
 Have Kane or Dele ever made headlines for diving?